A voice for

 As goji is a moistening substance, it can also be used in instances where yin deficiency has affected the lungs and there is consumptive cough (i.e. tuberculosis).

-• Into the heart of Goji Berry
+• Into the heart of goji berry

 Sweet in nature, and therefore supplementing, Goji berries are a gentle herb belonging to the TCM category of blood tonics.
 They are, however, also an important yin tonic.
 In particular, they nourish the yin of the liver, kidneys and lungs.
 While these are the primary functions of Goji, what makes them unique is their neutral energetic temperature and ability to support, albeit to a lesser extent, the yang and essence (jing) also, making them useful for conditions of overall weakness.